 Physical Disability.
-Saunders v Syncrude Canada Ltd, 2013 AHRC 11 rev'd Syncrude Canada result of disability and a complaint of discrimination on this basis may be substantiated.
+Saunders v Syncrude Canada Ltd, 2013 AHRC 11 rev'd Syncrude Canada Ltd v Saunders, 2015 ABQB 237.
+The Tribunal found that excessive absenteeism may be the result of disability and a complaint of discrimination on this basis may be substantiated.
 The ABQB found that the absenteeism at issue in this case was not due to disability.
 The Court clarified the "threshold" for a physical disability at paras 57 and 58: